kabillanta/trip-planner-bnb/README.md

 ## About
 This app leverages Google Cloud BigQuery and Gemini 2.0 Flash AI for intelligent trip planning.
 Perfect for travelers looking for personalized, efficient, and AI-enhanced recommendations.

+This app is built during Build and Blog marathon Bengaluru.